gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 consequence of privilege, primarily having enough free time and attention and general computing knowledge to debug all the weird issues I seem to encounter.
-Plus my work lets me spend two days each month hacking on personal OCaml projects, such as [llama](https://github.com/gridbugs/llama/)!
+Plus my work lets me spend two days each month hacking on personal OCaml projects (such as the [llama](https://github.com/gridbugs/llama/) synthesizer library!).
 I expect many people will find OCaml tooling to be even less accessible than I do and if we only recommend OCaml to those privileged enough to handle our tools and exclude everyone else then what effect is that going to have on our community?